 • Send a marketing email to everyone on your mailing list.
 If you're using SpotOn, it's a simple matter to create both a social media campaign and a marketing email using our premade templates within your SpotOn Dashboard.

-• If you’re hosting a private watching party or running an exclusive Super Bowl menu or drink package, you can ask guests to register (and pay) in advance using event booking software.
+• If you're hosting a private watch party or running an exclusive Super Bowl menu or drink package, you can ask guests to register (and pay) in advance using event booking software.

 3. Figure out your staffing